Groups of type $FP$ via graphical small cancellation: Embedding polygon subgroups

 In this section we construct embeddings of the polygon subgroup $H_P$, whose isomorphism type depends only on the perimeter $l$ of $P$ and on $Z\subseteq \zz-\{0\}$, into groups $G_P$ of type~$F$.
 Moreover, each group $G_P$ will have geometric dimension two.

 The first case that we deal with is the case $Z=\zz-\{0\}$.
 Before starting this case we recall that the right-angled Artin group $A_L$ associated to a flag simplicial complex $L$ is the group with generators the vertices of $L$, subject to the relations that the two vertices incident on each edge commute.
-The Bestvina--Brady group $BB_L$ is the kernel of the map $A_L\rightarrow \zz$ that sends each of the generators to $1\in \zz$.
+The right-angled Artin group associated to a finite flag complex $L$ is of type~$F$ and has cohomological dimension one more than the dimension of $L$~\cite{kimroush,davbook}.
+The Bestvina--Brady group $BB_L$ is defined to be the kernel of the map $A_L\rightarrow \zz$ that sends each of the generators to $1\in \zz$.
 Provided that $L$ is connected, there is a generating set for $BB_L$ that corresponds to the directed edges of $L$, where the edge from vertex $x$ to $y$ corresponds to the element $xy^{-1}$ in $A_L$.
 A presentation for $BB_L$ in terms of these generators is given in~\cite{dicksleary}.
 In the case when $Z=\zz-\{0\}$, the given presentation for $H_P$ is equal to this presentation for $BB_{\partial P}$.
 Hence we may take for $G_P$ the right-angled Artin group $A_{\partial P}$.
 However, it may be more helpful to use the natural isomorphism between the right-angled Artin group $A_L$ and the Bestvina--Brady group $BB_{C(L)}$ for the cone on $L$: if $c$ is the cone vertex, this isomorphism takes the vertex generator $x$ to the generator $xc^{-1}$ corresponding to the edge from $x$ to $c$.

 \begin{proposition} Let $K$ be a spectacular $2$-complex, let $Z=\zz-\{0\}$ and let $L$ be the flag complex obtained from $K$ by replacing each polygon with the cone on its boundary.
-With the embedding $H_P\rightarrow G_P$ as described above there is an isomorphism, for each $S\subseteq \zz-\{0\}$, from $G(S)$ to the generalized Bestvina--Brady group $G_L(S\cup\{0\})$. \end{proposition}
+With the embedding $H_P\rightarrow G_P$ as described above there is an isomorphism, for each $S\subseteq \zz-\{0\}$, from $G(S)$ to the generalized Bestvina--Brady group $G_L(S\cup\{0\})$ in the sense of~\cite[Defn.~1.1]{fpg}. \end{proposition}